smaeyama/mzprojection/python/README.txt

 ### Overview ###

-  This is explanation of a Python3 module of Mori-Zwanzig projection, which split ensembles of the analyzed time-series data f_i(t) into correlated and uncorrelated parts with regard to the variable of interests u_j(t).
+  This is explanation of a Python3 module of Mori-Zwanzig projection, which is a statistical data analysis tool for an ensemble time-series data set.

-  Oct.
-2021, "mzprojection_multivariate" for projection of response variables f_i(t)
+  One splits the analyzed time-series data f_i(t) into correlated and uncorrelated parts with regard to the variable of interests u_j(t).

-  on multiple explanatory variables u_j(t) has been developed (Oct.
-2021).
+  In Oct.
+2021, the function "mzprojection_multivariate" has been developed for the projection on multiple u_j(t).
   The previous 1-to-1 projection will be obsolete, because it is covered by multivariate one.